Advice for non-health residential facilities

 - All onsite and offsite facilities that process or launder linens commercially must have documented operating policies consistent with AS/NZS 4146.

 - All used linen should be handled with care to avoid spreading germs to staff or the environment.

-- All linen used for a person with confirmed, probable or suspected COVID-19 infection should be managed as for heavily soiled linen.
+- All linen used for a person with confirmed or suspected COVID-19 infection should be managed as for heavily soiled linen.

-- A resident may continue to manage their own linen if they can show that they follow the basic rules about hygiene and storage and handing of linen.
+- A resident may continue to manage their own linen if they can show that they follow the basic rules about hygiene and storage and handling of linen.

 - For the transport of linen routine established processes should be used.

 As a non-health facility, most of the waste generated by your facility is non-clinical.
 The risk of spreading COVID-19 when handling waste is low.

 The following guidelines should always be followed when handling waste from a person with confirmed or suspected COVID-19 infection: